 - Blood pressure

-Blood samples will also be taken and participants will be asked to complete a form about their diet and to wear a pedometer.
+Blood samples were taken and participants were asked to complete a form about their diet and to wear a pedometer.

 Fall 2011 - ongoing